botsedge/gekko/docs/installation/installing_gekko_on_mac.md

 To get Gekko running you need to do the following:

-- set rights on your machine so that you have write rights for the gekko folder and all subsequent folders
+- set file permissions on your machine so that you have write rights for the gekko folder and all subsequent folders
-- set energy saver preferences on your mac accordingly
+- set energy saver preferences on your mac to never sleep
 - install nodejs
 - install git
 - download Gekko